fiedka/romulan/amd.md

 Multiple combo directory entries may refer to the same directory for different variants of a processor that can run the same PSP code.

+### How it works

+Which code is being run and how it is selected will need to be determined by the PSP mask ROM.
+In the case of immediate (non-combo) high level entries, it may just take what's there and fail or bail out on error; needs investigation.